adambiltcliffe/codex/readme.md

 # Other stuff to do

-Rewrite the core loop in CodexGame.updateState as an FSM Change signature of hasKeyword
+Rewrite the core loop in CodexGame.updateState as an FSM Fix inconsistent ordering of prompts and attack message depending on whether attacker has swift strike Change signature of hasKeyword
 Deprecate the use of getCurrentValues
 Refactor getAttackableEntityIds into getAttackableEntities